samrocketman/Spacefarer/README.md

 - A player can obtain up to 3 Jump Drives simultaneously.
 However, additional Jump Drives will be consumed to proceed with story content.
 At the end, the player would be left with one Jump Drive.
+- Cannot sell unfettered multiple jump drives which prevents you building rapport with the unfettered.
+This blocks the scar missions.
+- Cannot pacify the unfettered after the wanderer story ends because you cannot sell jump drives to the unfettered.

 # Development status: Beta